joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 ```
 {: codeblock}

-- If you used a different name for the secret, replace `webhook-tls-cert` with that name before running the command.
+- If you used a different name for the secret, replace `webhook-tls-cert` with that name before you run the command.

 The output of this command is a base64 encoded string and looks similar to:
 ```